-Meningococcal Vaccine, Diphtheria Conjugate (me-NINJ-oh-kok-kal VAX-een, dif-THEER-ee-a KON-joo-gate)
+Meningococcal Polysaccharide Vaccine, Diphtheria Conjugate (me-NINJ-oh-kok-kal pol-ee-SAK-a-ride VAX-een, dif-THEER-ee-a KON-joo-gate)

 There may be other brand names for this medicine.

 You should not receive this vaccine if you have had a severe allergic reaction to meningococcal or diphtheria vaccines.

 - A nurse or other trained health professional will give this vaccine to you or your child.
 It is given as a shot into a muscle.

 - Children 9 months to 23 months old will receive 2 doses of this vaccine.
 Children 2 years and older and adults up to 55 years will receive 1 dose of this vaccine.

 - You should receive a vaccine information statement.
 Read the information carefully before you receive this vaccine.
 Ask your doctor if you have any questions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.